kubescape/kubescape.io/docs/use_cases/kubescape-3.0-secure-development-cluster.md

-In the evolving landscape of DevSecOps, the integration of security into the development lifecycle is paramount, especially for companies managing sensitive data and requiring robust compliance.
-Here’s a use case illustrating how a financial technology company employs Kubescape 3.0 to secure their Kubernetes development clusters.
+In the evolving landscape of DevSecOps, the integration of security into the development lifecycle is crucial, especially for companies managing sensitive data and requiring robust compliance.
+This use case illustrates how a financial technology company uses Kubescape 3.0 to secure their Kubernetes development clusters.

 ---